Canadian National Police Service: United States

 In the U.S., each state in which CN operates grants police powers to CN police officers and special agents.
 State specific powers are also augmented by interstate authority granted by the United States Secretary of Transportation (Code 49 U.S.C.
 28101), meaning officers have police powers related to the railway in all states the CN railway operates.
 Individual states may expand this authority within their borders.

 Divisions

 The Police Service's corporate headquarters is located in Montreal, Quebec, while its regional headquarters (serving the United States) is located in Homewood, Illinois.

 Canada

-Canada is divided into six operational divisions: the Pacific Division, based in Surrey, British Columbia; the Mountain Division, based in Edmonton, Alberta; the Prairie Division, based in Winnipeg, Manitoba; the Great Lakes North Division, based in Vaughan, Ontario; the Great Lakes South Division, based in Sarnia, Ontario; and the Champlain Division, based in Montreal, Quebec.
+Canada is divided into five operational divisions: the Pacific Division, based in Surrey, British Columbia; the Mountain Division, based in Edmonton, Alberta; the Prairie Division, based in Winnipeg, Manitoba; the Great Lakes Division, based in Vaughan, Ontario; and the Champlain Division, based in Montreal, Quebec.

 United States

 In the United States, CN Police operations are divided into three divisions: the North Division, based in Lake Orion, Michigan; the Central Division, based in Harvey, Illinois; and the South Division, based in Memphis, Tennessee.